microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partners.billing.usageexport-api-overview.md

 3. [Check status of export operation](../api/operation-get.md)
 4. [Get export manifest to download files](../api/partners.billing-manifest-get.md)

-After running the [Export billed reconciliation data](../api/partners.billing-billedusage-export.md) API or [Export unbilled reconciliation data](../api/partners.billing-unbilledusage-export.md) API, poll [Check status of export operation](../api/operation-get.md) API until it returns a terminal status of succeeded or failed.
-The manifest URL will be "resourceLocation" in the success status.
+Client should check the status of [Export billed reconciliation data](../api/partners.billing-billedusage-export.md) or [Export unbilled reconciliation data](../api/partners.billing-unbilledusage-export.md) API by polling [Check status of export operation](../api/operation-get.md), until it returns a terminal status of succeeded or failed.
+The manifest is a "resourceLocation" in the success status.

 ## Use cases for reconciliation APIs